adzafic1/Movie-App-Flutter/imbdmovie/README.md

 # imbdmovie

-A new Flutter project.
+ Make calls to API
+ Add favourites functionality
+ Add details page
+ Add navigation bar
+ Add authorization header
+ Add cache

-## Getting Started
+## Getting Started with Flutter

 This project is a starting point for a Flutter application.